mkolodziejczyk-piap/phd/PHD.md

 ## Modules

 * Perception: elevation map generation
-* Higher level navigation module - is planning intermediate poses (possibly with velocities)
+* Higher level navigation module - is planning manouver to use and/or intermediate poses (possibly with velocities)
 * Lover level locomotion module - is planning direct command to robot actuators

 ## Algorithms